-EAD annually inspects the Authority-owned PDP structural BMPs for the need for clean out or maintenance and advises FMD of the need for such work.
-FMD then determines the appropriate maintenance required to continue to operate the BMPs in accordance with the manufacturer's recommendations, and to ensure effective operation of the BMP in removing pollutants in storm water to the MEP.
-FMD records the maintenance of these BMPs.
-Before October 1 of each year, EAD inspects the FMD documentation of maintenance.
+FMD annually inspects the Authority PDP structural BMPs for maintenance requirements and determines the appropriate maintenance required to continue to operate the BMPs in accordance with the manufacturer's recommendations, and to ensure effective operation of the BMP in removing pollutants in storm water to the MEP.
+This verification is accomplished through these inspections and the subsequent maintenance.
+Structural BMPs constructed by the Authority as part of a capital improvement project are generally maintained by the FMD.
+FMD records the inspection and maintenance of these BMPs.
+Before October 1 of each year, EAD inspects FMD documentation of maintenance.

 Structural BMPs constructed by tenants are generally maintained by tenants, unless the Authority and FMD have assumed responsibility under the terms of the tenant's lease or some other mechanism.
-Structural BMPs constructed by tenants are either inspected by EAD annually before October 1 or the tenant is allowed to self-certify inspection and maintenance.
-Structural BMPs associated with PDPs designated high priority by the Authority will not be eligible for self-certification and will be inspected by EAD directly.
+Structural BMPs constructed by tenants are either inspected by FMD annually before October 1 or the tenant is allowed to self-certify inspection and maintenance.
+Structural BMPs associated with PDPs designated high priority by the Authority will not be eligible for self-certification and will be inspected by FMD directly.
 Tenants who have been authorized by EAD to perform their own inspections and maintenance of structural BMPs are required to submit documentation and self-certification that inspection and maintenance were performed prior to October 1.